 Over winter it is easy to forget about some of those nasty perennial weeds that lurk beneath the soil.
-One of the most rampant, vigorous and downright stubborn of these is ground elder, also known as gout weed, bishop weed and most appropriately jump about.
-Left unchecked, it will spread from one tiny corner of the garden and invade all useful growing space by spreading its network of underground stems (rhizomes).
+One of the most rampant, vigorous and downright stubborn of these is ground elder.
+Also known as gout weed, bishop weed and most appropriately jump about.
+Left unchecked, it will spread from one tiny corner of the garden.
+It will invade all useful growing space by spreading its network of underground stems (rhizomes).
 In an alien like fashion it can regenerate into a new plant from just a tiny fragment of those underground stems.

 This weed has driven my friend The Potty gardener...well...completely potty.
-Living in a rented property where ground elder has been able to take a firm hold she has turned to gardening in pots, but there are other alternatives and as I am often asked for advice on beating the evil weed then I thought that it would be good to share that advice with you.
+She was living in a rented property where ground elder has been able to take a firm hold. as a result, she has turned to gardening in pots, but.
+Howevr, there are other alternatives.
+I am often asked for advice on beating the evil weed so I thought that it would be good to share that advice with you.

 For a serious invasion of ground elder you will need time, patience and lots of black polythene!

 Dig up any cultivated plants in the area and gently tease out any ground elder rhizomes from their roots.
 Do not put the weeds in the compost!

 Replant your plants in pots or clear soil